Mystical Union: Friendship with GodIntroduction

 vi) Having the Spirit, Rom.8:1-27

 Our friendship with Jesus is in many ways similar to a normal human relationship.
-It has a starting point: it grows and deepens during our lifetime and of course, it can be broken or harmed if we act in a hurtful way toward our Lord.
+It has a starting point, growing and deepening during our lifetime.
+Just like a normal friendship, it can be broken or harmed if we act in a hurtful way toward our Lord.
 The Bible calls the harming of the relationship "grieving the Spirit".
 Everything we understand about a normal human friendship applies to our friendship with Jesus.
 So we talk of self-giving, openness, trust, support, care. .....
 Probably the best words from the Bible describing our new relationship with Jesus are "love", "union", "oneness".

 In other ways our friendship with Jesus is dissimilar to a normal human relationship.
 As he is spirit, our normal human senses of touch, sight, hearing..... do not apply.
 This is a real limitation to our relationship with Jesus and is why we so often yearn to depart this life and be with the Lord - to see him face to face, Phil.1:21-26, 3:10-14.
 The truth is simple enough, while we are part of this world our experience of heaven is limited, 1Cor.13:12.